 Cooking and Microwave Ovens

-Microwave ovens are not permitted in student rooms in Bonaventure and Marian Halls but are provided for usage in the lounges of these halls.
-Students living in the apartment or theme houses may bring microwave ovens for usage.
-Due to sanitation, health and safety laws, cooking in Bonaventure and Marian Halls is permitted in lounges only.
+Due to sanitation, health, and safety laws, cooking is not permitted in student rooms in Bonaventure and Marian Halls but microwave ovens and toasters are provided for use in the lounges of these halls.
+Students living in the apartments or theme houses may bring microwave ovens and toasters for use.

 Curtains and Blinds

-Curtains with fire retardant backing are provided in each room/apartment.
-These curtains must remain on the windows at all times.
+Curtains or blinds are provided in each room/apartment.
+These must remain on the windows at all times.

 Resident students are responsible for cleaning their rooms and cleaning any litter or “mess” that they make in the corridors and lounge areas.
-Littering is a violation of the Code of Student Conduct.
-Dumpsters are located outside all facilities to dispose of trash and boxes.
+Littering and noxious odors are violations of the Code of Student Conduct.
+Recycling receptacles and dumpsters are located outside all facilities for disposal of trash and boxes.